 In the US, Simon is accumulating shares in its smaller rival Macerich.
 In 2014 the REIT bought 5.7 million common shares of Macerich and may be looking to buy the rest.
 Purchasing Macerich would allow Simon to grow at a time when opportunities for new mall development are limited.

-To build its Premium Outlet holdings, Simon in late 2013 began construction on Charlotte Premium Outlets, a 400,000-square-foot project in Charlotte, North Carolina.
+To build its Premium Outlet holdings, Simon in late 2013 began construction on Charlotte Premium Outlets, a 400,000-sq.-ft. project in Charlotte, North Carolina.
 The firm owns a 50% interest in the project, which is a joint venture with Tanger Factory Outlet Centers.
 Simon's investment in the project, which was completed in 2014, was about $46 million.
-Other activity in the Premium Outlet arena included a 410,000-square foot project in Minnesota that's 35% owned by Simon, and a 60%-owned, 350,000-sq.-ft. outlet in St. Louis.
-In April 2013, the REIT opened Phoenix Premium Outlets in Chandler, Arizona.
+Other activity in the Premium Outlet arena included a 410,000-sq.-ft. project in Minnesota that's 35% owned by Simon, and a 60%-owned, 350,000-sq.-ft. outlet in St. Louis.
+In 2013 the REIT opened Phoenix Premium Outlets in Chandler, Arizona.
 Simon invested about $70 million in the new center, which was 100% leased at opening.

-In 2014 Simon spun off Washington Prime Group, which holds interests in 98 retail assets, to form an independent, publicly traded REIT.
+In 2014 Simon spun off Washington Prime Group (later renamed WP Glimcher), which holds interests in 98 retail assets, to form an independent, publicly traded REIT.
 The spinoff included the strip center business, formerly owned by Simon.

 In 2012 the company bought a 29% stake in Paris-based property investor Klépierre, which owns some 270 retail properties in France, Belgium, Scandinavia, and elsewhere in Europe.
 Simon paid BNP Paribas approximately $2 billion for the stake, after which it became Klépierre's largest shareholder.
 Also in 2012 Simon signed international development agreements to develop up to a dozen outlet centers in Brazil and another outlet in China adjacent to the Shanghai Disney Resort.